We love our lawns.

 * contributing approximately 410,000 tons of ozone causing pollutants and 1.6 trillion tons of carbon monoxide emissions per year in the United States as gas powered mowers and handheld equipment is used to keep these lawns manicured.
 [Lawnmowers and other gas-powered lawn equipment produces

-5% of the nation's air pollution and uses 800 million gallons of gasoline
+5% of the nation's air pollution and uses 800 million gallons of gasoline a year.]

 * reducing the amount of available habitat for natural wildlife.
 [Suburban sprawl is a major threat to native animals, plants and insects.]